nongiach/sudo_inject/README.md

 ### Golden sudo tickets

-A very good way to leave a secret backdoor on servers that rarely reboots.
+A very good way to create a secret root backdoor on servers that rarely reboots.
-No done yet but checkout './write_sudo_token $$' in ./extra_tools
+Not done yet but checkout './write_sudo_token $$' in ./extra_tools

 ### Why